Or send us an enquiry below:

 |Over five years||Four weeks|

-If an agreement or contract stipulates a longer notice period, then that one applies.
-If you give notice to an employee over 45 years old, who has worked at least two years, they are entitled to an extra week’s notice.
+You should take note at this point that if particular agreement or contract with an employee stipulates a longer notice period, then that is the notice period which needs to be applied.
+On top of this, it is important to know that if an employee becoming redundant is over 45 years old and has worked with your business for at least two years, they are entitled to an extra week’s notice.

-Small businesses with less than 15 employees may also be exempt, however, it is best to seek professional advice.
-Employsure can advise and assist with correct redundancy payments in accordance with Fair Work legislation in Australia.
+If you are running a small business with less than 15 employees, you may also find that you are exempt from the typical redundancy payment laws.
+However, it is best to seek professional advice as there can be relatively significant business consequences for not handling redundancies properly.
+Employsure can advise and assist you with the correct redundancy payments in accordance with Fair Work legislation in Australia.

 For more information, visit the redundancy complaints guide.